corda/corda/docs/source/tutorial-test-dsl.rst

 We can add a transaction to the ledger using the ``transaction`` primitive.
 The transaction in turn may be defined by specifying ``input``-s, ``output``-s, ``command``-s and ``attachment``-s.

-The above ``input`` call is a bit special: transactions don't actually contain input states, just references to output states of other transactions.
+The above ``input`` call is a bit special; transactions don't actually contain input states, just references to output states of other transactions.
 Under the hood the above ``input`` call creates a dummy transaction in the ledger (that won't be verified) which outputs the specified state, and references that from this transaction.